Mountain areas-A spirit of innovation

 - EU2020 Strategy – Innovation Union: Innovation, together with research, is the core of this strategy aiming to energize European businesses.
 Constantly raising awareness of the opportunities that lie in mountain and rural areas will be of high importance for future policy developments in that respect.

-- EU Innovation Partnerships: starting from2011, the European Commission will introduce “Innovation Partnerships” starting with one partnership dedicated to “Active and Healthy Ageing”.
+- EU Innovation Partnerships: the European Commission introduced “Innovation Partnerships” as from 2011, starting with one partnership dedicated to “Active and Healthy Ageing” followed-up by Agricultural Productivity and Sustainability, Water, Raw Materials, and Smart Cities.
 Mountain areas should have their say and collaborate in those partnerships in order to raise awareness of the specificities of these regions.

 The theme of innovation is too rarely associated with rural and mountain areas.
 Euromontana members adopted as an objective to contribute to fill this gap through networking, communication and projects development.

-In the course of the preparation of the 7th European Mountain Convention entitled “European Mountain Areas – A spirit of Innovation” innovation became a central topic in the network’s reflections.
-During this high level conference it was proved that mountain areas have a lot to contribute when it comes to innovation.
+In the course of the preparation of the VIIth European Mountain Convention entitled “European Mountain Areas – A spirit of Innovation” innovation became a central topic in the network’s reflections.
+During this high-level conference it was proved that mountain areas have a lot to contribute when it comes to innovation.

 - Horizon 2020: information on funding opportunities in the different calls and project development.

 - Euromontana replied to the European Commission’s public stakeholder consultation for the mid-term evaluation of Horizon 2020 in January 2017.

 - Subgroup on Innovation of the European Rural Networks’ Assembly: Euromontana is one of 60 expert organisations active in this group, launched since 2015.
 Read our articles on that subject in the Documents & Links section (only for members).